Home

 Residential Structural Loads Full House

-Now let's take a look at the different ways to support a house like the one shown above.
+Now let's take a look at the different ways to support a house like the one shown in the example above.

 As mentioned earlier, the house can be supported by load bearing walls, columns (posts) and beams or by light structural elements (such a wood or steel) which is really a combination of the two other support mechanisms.
 Let's illustrate this with pictures.
 In the first image below, the vertical forces of the house are supported entirely by load-bearing structural walls.
 In the type of residential structural design below, we have used concrete walls.
 There are openings in the concrete for doorways and windows but these openings have been calculated so that the walls will be strong enough to support the floor above and the roof.